Methodology

 Method

-The weekly ‘real-time’ news audits present statistical evidence about trends in national television and print news outlets throughout the campaign.
-These measures are based on scrutiny and coding of news content by the University’s research team.
-This approach has two key advantages over automated coding of web content:
+Our weekly ‘real-time’ media audits present statistical evidence relating to patterns and trends in national television and print news coverage of the campaign.
+These measures are based on scrutiny and analysis of relevant content by the Centre’s dedicated research team.
+We believe this approach has two key advantages over automated coding of web content because:

-• Analysis of published and broadcast news reports (rather than their web equivalents) remains the most robust indication of the editorial values and priorities of news organisations, because of the greater space limitations and greater competition for editorial presence.
+• analysis of published and broadcast news reporting (rather than their web equivalents) provides significant insights into the editorial values and priorities of news organisations

-• Non-automated coding of news is the most reliable way for capturing more complex themes and evaluations in news reporting.
-(NB Inter-coder reliability checks have been conducted for all measures.)
+• this kind of approach is the most reliable way for capturing more complex themes and evaluations in news reporting (NB Inter-coder reliability checks have been conducted for all measures)

 What is coded